top of page

 2026-2029+

-After four years of sequenced regenerative practice, DAR is transitioning the Food Solidarity Garden at Yellow Barn Farm from an annual production system into a perennialized food landscape.
-Beginning in Spring 2026, ten 100-foot hedgerows of productive perennial shrubs will be established across the one-acre garden, initiating a long-term shift toward a lower-input, ecologically stable food system rooted in community relationship.
-Through careful documentation and honest measurement, we hope to provide scaffolding for other Front Range farms looking to reduce input costs and increase production, drought tolerance, and food system resilience.
+After four years of soil preparation through annual cropping and rotational animal integration, the Food Solidarity Garden at Yellow Barn Farm is ready for the next stage in its succession.
+DAR is transitioning the garden into a perennial food demonstration.
+Beginning in Spring 2026, ten hedgerows of productive perennial shrubs will be established across the one-acre garden, initiating a long-term shift toward a lower-input, ecologically stable food system.
+Through careful documentation and honest measurement, the pilot will provide scaffolding for other Front Range farms looking to reduce inputs and increase drought tolerance and food system resilience.

 RTX_3934.jpg